Healthcare system

 writer

 In France, state health insurance covers public and private hospitals, doctors, and other specialists who provide medical care to both citizens and internationals.
-In fact, it is considered one of the most comprehensive healthcare systems in the world because it covers everyone regardless of income level.
-Unemployed persons, retirees, and newcomers awaiting their residence permits are all guaranteed access to French healthcare.
+In fact, it is considered one of the most comprehensive healthcare systems in the world because it insures everyone regardless of income level – at least in part.

 Read on for more information, including: